awsdocs/amazon-emr-management-guide/doc_source/emr-studio-service-role.md

    "s3:DeleteObject"
    ```

-   If your Amazon S3 bucket is encrypted, you must also include the following permissions for AWS Key Management Service\.
+   If you encrypt your Amazon S3 bucket, include the following permissions for AWS Key Management Service\.

    ```
    "kms:Decrypt",